openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # Requirements for Digital Signatures {#crypto-suites}

-Issuers, Verifiers, and Wallets MUST, at a minimum, support ECDSA with P-256 and SHA-256 (JOSE algorithm identifier `ES256`; COSE algorithm identifier `-7`, as applicable) for the purpose of validating the following:
+Issuers, Verifiers, and Wallets MUST, at a minimum, support ECDSA with P-256 and SHA-256 (JOSE algorithm identifier `ES256`; COSE algorithm identifier `-7` or `-9`, as applicable) for the purpose of validating the following:

 - Issuers
   - Wallet Attestations (including PoP) when Annex E of [@!OIDF.OID4VCI] is used;